sh1boot/sh1boot.github.io/_drafts/casting-out-bazillions.md

 Here's where I should provide some tricks for doing mod 73 and mod 137 arithmetic, but I haven't figured those out, yet.

-TODO: that.
+TODO: do that

-The holy grail here, I think, would be an expedient remainder function which does _not_ rely on repdigits.
-Something I assume might help to hash out more of those blind spots to the sorts of errors that humans make.
+I think the holy grail here would be an expedient remainder algorithm which does _not_ rely on repdigits, which I assume would help to hash out more of those blind spots to the sorts of errors that happen in decimal.
 What got me thinking about this was a couple of [Stand Up Maths][] things.
-One showing off a bunch of [divisibility tests][] for values up to 30000:
+One showing off a bunch of [divisibility tests][]:
 {% include youtube.liquid id='6pLz8wEQYkA' %}

-With all that in cast in the context of the [2024 Pi calculation effort](https://youtu.be/LIg-6glbLkU), which involved techniques for mitigating human error.
+With those cast in the context of the [2024 Pi calculation effort](https://youtu.be/LIg-6glbLkU), which involved techniques for mitigating human error.
 I like optimising things so the redundancy gets my attention.

-Initially I was hopeful of finding some easy divisibility tests which were more interesting than [repdigits][repdigit], because this would probably yield tests which were more resilient to weird things happening with mistakes relating to using a decimal base.

-But after a bit of poking around I decided that mod 99999999 was "good enough".
+Initially I was hopeful of finding some easy divisibility tests which were more interesting than [repdigits][repdigit], but after a bit of poking around I decided that mod 99999999 was "good enough".
 If I were to go one step further I would look at reducing the numbers $mod 10^n - k$ for a small $k$ other than 1, looking for a value with some manageable factors.
 This is how the [Adler-32][] checksum